 De Quervain Tenosynovitis

-De Quervain tenosynovitis is a condition that affects the tendons on the thumb side of your wrist.
-It occurs when the tendons around the base of the thumb, specifically the extensor pollicis brevis (EPB) and abductor pollicis longus (APL), become inflamed.
+De Quervain tenosynovitis is a medical condition that affects the tendons on the thumb side of your wrist.
+It occurs when the tendons around the base of the thumb, specifically the extensor pollicis brevis and abductor pollicis longus, become inflamed and irritated.

 Causes

-The exact cause of De Quervain tenosynovitis is not always known, but it is often associated with:
+The exact cause of De Quervain tenosynovitis is not always known, but it is often associated with repetitive movements or activities that involve the thumb, such as:

 Symptoms